zeruhur/loner/en/loner_companion.md

 Tags in *Loner* represent your protagonist’s strengths and weaknesses, shaping how they interact with the world.
 In any given situation, you can use these tags to gain an **advantage** or, conversely, face a **disadvantage**.
 Knowing when and how to leverage these tags enhances the storytelling experience, helping you interpret outcomes that feel authentic and grounded in your character’s abilities.

-- **Leveraging Strengths for Advantage**: When a situation aligns with one of the protagonist’s positive traits, you can grant them an advantage by adding an extra **Chance Die** to the Oracle roll.
-This increased chance of success reflects the protagonist’s expertise or natural ability.
+- **Leveraging Strengths for Advantage**: When a situation aligns with one of your protagonist’s positive traits, you can grant them an advantage by adding an extra **Chance Die** to the Oracle roll.
+This increased chance of success reflects your protagonist’s expertise or natural ability.
 For instance, a character with the tag *“Persuasive”* would gain an advantage in social negotiations, while one with *“Quick Reflexes”* would benefit in situations requiring rapid response.
 This intuitive use of tags keeps interactions smooth and context-driven, without adding excessive mechanics.

-- **Accepting Weaknesses for Disadvantage**: In contrast, if the protagonist’s frailty or an environmental factor hinders them, add an extra **Risk Die** to the roll.
-This disadvantage introduces an increased risk of failure, representing the protagonist’s struggle with that specific situation.
+- **Accepting Weaknesses for Disadvantage**: In contrast, if your protagonist’s frailty or an environmental factor hinders them, add an extra **Risk Die** to the roll.
+This disadvantage introduces an increased risk of failure, representing your protagonist’s struggle with that specific situation.
 For example, a protagonist tagged as *“Insecure”* might struggle in high-stakes social encounters, while one with *“Physically Weak”* would be at a disadvantage in feats of strength.
-Embracing these disadvantages makes each success feel earned and adds depth to the character’s journey.
+Embracing these disadvantages makes each success feel earned and adds depth to your character’s journey.

 - **Using Tags Creatively**: Tags can also be applied in unexpected ways.
 If your protagonist has the *“Observant”* trait, it could offer an advantage not only in investigative scenarios but also in spotting subtle shifts in NPC behavior or environmental cues.
 Think creatively about how tags might apply, using them as flexible tools that enrich storytelling rather than rigid categories.

 By exploring diverse challenges and using tags for advantage or disadvantage, interactions in *Loner* feel organic, balanced, and connected to your protagonist’s identity.
-This approach keeps gameplay rooted in the character’s traits and abilities, allowing you to navigate a world that feels responsive and shaped by the protagonist’s unique skills and limitations.
+This approach keeps gameplay rooted in the character’s traits and abilities, allowing you to navigate a world that feels responsive and shaped by your protagonist’s unique skills and limitations.
 Each encounter thus becomes an opportunity to deepen the story, reflect the character’s growth, and reveal new facets of their journey.

 ### 3. Impacting the Narrative